v1r4m/kokoo/README.md

-# Getting Started with Create React App
+# Kokoo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+Kokoo is helps people easier to introduce themselves.

-## Available Scripts
+## Quick Start

 In the project directory, you can run: